openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

    stored data is what gets exported.

 Because the track is built from the launch coordinates, set a launch latitude and longitude on the :guilabel:`Launch conditions` tab first.
-If either is left at zero -- which is OpenRocket's "not set" rather than a real position on the equator or the prime meridian -- the exported file falls back to the Kennedy Space Center (28.61, -80.6), and the tab warns you before writing it.
+If both are left at zero -- which is OpenRocket's "not set" rather than a real position in the Gulf of Guinea -- the exported file falls back to the Kennedy Space Center (28.61, -80.6), and the tab warns you before writing it.
+A single zero is a real coordinate, so a site on the equator or the prime meridian is exported where you put it.
 This affects the exported file only: the simulation's own launch position is never changed, and the shape of the flight is exported correctly either way.

 It is worth setting the launch **altitude** on the same tab as well.
 OpenRocket leaves it at